 Read this post to find out how to block out snoring noise when sharing accommodations!

-The Victorinox travel USB power strip is a lightweight model that comes with a zip-up carrying case making it ideal for the organized packer.
-It’s a great choice for the solo traveler or someone with limited devices with three grounded outlets and a USB port.
+The Anker travel USB power strip is a lightweight model that comes with a zip-up carrying case making it ideal for the organized packer.
+It’s a great choice for the solo traveler or someone with limited devices with three grounded outlets and 3 USB ports.

-It has a truly compact design where the cord wraps around tightly before being zipped into the case.
+It has a truly compact design for maximum space-saving in your bag.
 But once again, you’ll want to bring along an adapter if you’re headed overseas.

-One TFG reader raves, “I have this great travel power strip from Victorinox.”
+One TFG reader raves, “I have this great travel power strip from Anker.”

 We’ve rounded up these travel-friendly, dual voltage hot brushes to achieve lovely looking tresses anywhere you go!